Boards & Commissions

 Board of Ethics

-Membership: Five members appointed by the Mayor to serve two-year terms.
+Membership: Five members appointed by the City to serve two-year terms and optional three alternates.

 Meetings: Monthly on the fourth Tuesday at 4:00 p.m. in City Hall.